cockroachdb/docs/src/current/v24.1/molt-fetch.md

 - `--table-handling` specifies that existing tables on the target CockroachDB database should not be modified before the source data is loaded.
 - `--direct-copy` specifies that `COPY FROM` is used to load the tables directly, without creating intermediate files.
 - `--allow-tls-mode-disable` enables insecure connections to the source and target databases.
 This can be used for testing with the lowest guardrails, but is not recommended for production.
-Refer to [Security](#security).
+Refer to [Secure connections](#secure-connections).

 ### Continue fetch after encountering an error